 - Japanese Post-War Film Genres and the Avant-Garde - 15PJKH008 (0.5 Unit) - Term 2

 - Japanese Television since 1953 - 15PJKC006 (1 Unit) - Full Year

-- Japanese Transnational Cinema: from Kurosawa to Asia Extreme and Studio Ghibli - 15PMSH017 (0.5 Unit)
+- Japanese Transnational Cinema: From Kurosawa to Asia Extreme and Studio Ghibli - 15PJKH007 (0.5 Unit) - Term 1

 - Media Production Skills - 15PANH050 (0.5 Unit) - Term 2